 Given options such as lay tennis bets, outright bets, set bets, and match bets, the opportunities to win are seemingly endless.

-It is no surprise, then, that online Tennis betting continues to grow in popularity.
-You, too, can experience the thrill by open punter accounts at these top Australian tennis betting sites now.
+It is no surprise, then, that online tennis betting continues to grow in popularity.
+All punters can experience the thrill by opening accounts at these top Australian tennis betting sites:

-The Australian Open is the first stop of the Grand Slam tour each year and gets underway in late January and running through to early February.
-First staged in 1905 as the Australasian Championships, the tournament is now played at Melbourne Park and played on a hard-court, plexicushion surface.
-It has been played since 1905.
+The Australian Open is the first Grand Slam each year, usually starting in late January and running through to early February.
+First staged in 1905 as the Australasian Championships, the tournament is now played at Melbourne Park on GreenSet hardcourts.

-Getting started in late May each year and held at Stade Roland Garros in Paris, the French Open is the second stop on the Grand Slam tour.
-Played since 1891 the French Open is contested on a clay surface.
+Getting started in late May each year and held at Stade Roland Garros in Paris, the French Open is the second stop on the Grand Slam calendar.
+Played since 1891, it is the only major tournament staged on clay courts.

 Wimbledon is held at the All England Lawn Tennis and Croquet Club from late June to early July each year.
-It is highly steeped in tradition, requiring players to submit to a mostly white attire when playing.
-Wimbledon is played on a grass surface and is the oldest tennis tournament in the world, first being held in 1877.
+It is highly steeped in tradition, requiring players to submit to mostly white attire when playing.
+Wimbledon is played on a grass surface and is the oldest tennis tournament in the world, dating back to 1877.

-The US Open is the last stop on the Grand Slam calendar and is played on the last Monday of August each year at USTA Billie Jean King National Tennis Centre in Flushing Meadows, New York.
+The US Open is the last Grand Slam of the year, kicking off on the last Monday of August each year at USTA Billie Jean King National Tennis Centre in Flushing Meadows, New York.
 It is one of two Grand Slams played on hardcourts, although the DecoTurf surface plays a little differently to the courts used at the Australian Open.

-Top 5 Aussie Tennis players of all time
+Top 5 Australian tennis players of all time

 1. Rod Laver